-Children with juvenile idiopathic arthritis (JIA) have a higher risk of cancer than children without JIA.
 The increased risk does not appear to be due to arthritis medications, but additional research is warranted.
 These results were published in Arthritis and Rheumatism.

 Similar to adults with arthritis, children with JIA experience joint pain, swelling, tenderness, and stiffness.
 The condition affects an estimated 294,000USchildren under the age of 17.